Equine Facilitated Mental Health (EFMH)

 - A relationship with a horse that will reflect emotions, provide support, and build confidence.

 Equine Facilitated Mental Health Services are provided exclusively by a licensed mental health professional.
-Gleneayre Equestrian Program takes no responsibility for the clinical counseling or social work aspects of the Equine Facilitated Mental Health.
+Gleneayre Equestrian Program takes no responsibility for the clinical counseling or social work aspects of Equine Facilitated Mental Health.